 What about shots of odonates you are holding in your hand?
 These can be great to show details not always visible in naturally perched shots taken with a telephoto lens.
 However, of the cameras mentioned above, only the Canon SX60 is suitable for shots of hand held odonates (unless you get someone else to hold the ode while you take the photo from a little further away).
-With the kit I use, I have to carry a second camera for hand held odonate shots.
-I have tried various point and shoot cameras that can slip in a shirt pocket.
-These are very convenient, but I have never been happy with the image quality, partially because focusing with these cameras at such close range is problematic.
+With the kit I use, I have to carry a second camera for shots of odonates in my hand.
 Currently, I am using the tiny Canon EOS Rebel SL2, the smallest DSLR made, with the equally tiny Canon EF-S 35mm f/2.8 Macro Lens.
 Unfortunately, it is not pocket-sized, but it is small and light weight and easy to carry in my backpack.
 The big advantage is that it focuses flawlessly and has very good image quality.
 It can take photos of appendages and hamules in the field if your hands are steady.

 A great feature of the Canon 7D mk II is that takes photos at 10 frames per second.
 How could this be important for odes?
 It is important because it allows me to use a technique called "focus stacking".

 The bane of DSLR cameras is limited depth of field.
 For example, on a dragonfly, the body might be in focus but the wingtips are blurry.
 Focus stacking is a technique that combines several images focused on different planes to create one image with potentially unlimited depth of field.
 It is most often used in the studio or tripod shots, but I have been able to adapt it for use with a hand held camera in the field with a cooperative subject against the right background.